SayangitBIT/IRC-Client/README.md

 - When the IRC client is idle for too long, the socket throws a recv error with error code: 10054.
   Refer to Windows Socket error codes for more information.
 - Client pipe application may sometimes abruptly shutdown and WriteFile function in the SampleApp throws an error code: 232.
+- IRC Client protocol lists huge number of error responses for commands and several of them are not implemented.
+So it's possible that such a response is received and it would cause unpredictable behaviour in the client.
 - Synchronization issues between sent messages and received responses might occur.
 (I have done my best to handle several cases)
 - Random freezes of either exe's might occur as a possibility.